scikit-hep/vector/.github/CONTRIBUTING.md

 ## Testing vector

-`vector` is tested using `pytest` and `xdoctest`. `pytest` is responsible for testing the code, whose configuration is available in [pyproject.toml](https://github.com/scikit-hep/vector/blob/main/pyproject.toml).`xdoctest` is responsible for testing the examples available in every docstring, which prevents them from going stale.
+`vector` is tested using `pytest` and `pytest-doctestplus`. `pytest` is responsible for testing the code, whose configuration is available in [pyproject.toml](https://github.com/scikit-hep/vector/blob/main/pyproject.toml).`pytest-doctestplus` is responsible for testing the examples available in every docstring, which prevents them from going stale.
 Additionally, `vector` also uses `pytest-cov` to calculate the coverage of these unit tests.

 ### Running tests locally